 in review / revision

-Pespeni M, Moczek AP in review.
-Signals of selection beyond bottlenecks between exotic populations of the bull-headed beetle Onthophagus taurus.
+Pespeni M, Moczek AP.
+Signals of selection beyond bottlenecks between exotic populations of the bull-headed beetle Onthophagus taurus. in revision.

 in press / 2020

 Mahmoudzadeh NH, Fitt AJ, SchwabDB, Martenis WE, Nease LM, Owings CG, Brinkley GJ, Li H, Karty JA, Sudarshan S, Hardy RW, Moczek AP, Picard CJ, Tennessen JM 2020.
 The oncometabolite L-2-hydroxyglutarate is a common product of Dipteran larval development.
 Insect Biochemistry & Molecular Biology in press.

 Peppler KA, Thompson N, Danish J, Moczek AP, Corrigan S 2020.
 Comparing first-and third-person perspectives in early elementary learning of honeybee systems.
 Instructional Science 48:291–312.

 Schwab DB, Newsom KD, Moczek AP.
 Serotonin signaling suppresses the nutrition‐responsive induction of an alternate male morph in horn polyphenic beetles.
 J Exp Zool in press.

 Parker E, Moczek AP 2020.
 Don’t stand so close to me: microbiota-facilitated enemy release dynamics in introduced Onthophagus taurus dung beetles.
 Ecology & Evolution in press.

 Linz DM, Hu Y, Moczek AP 2020.
 From descent with modification to the origins of novelty.
 Zoology, in press.

 Moczek AP 2020. – BOOK REVIEW – Invertebrate Embryology and Reproduction, by Fatwa El-Bawab.
 Quarterly Review of Biology in press.